lukaszszvmczvk/ShoalOfFish/README.md

-# 🐟 ShoalOfFish
+# ShoalOfFish

 **ShoalOfFish** is a GPU-accelerated simulation of a fish school using the **Boid Algorithm**.
 The project demonstrates how **parallel computing with CUDA** can efficiently simulate the complex flocking behavior of fish by applying the three core rules of the Boid Algorithm: **separation, alignment, and cohesion**.
+It's also extended by a feature where the fish avoid the cursor.

 ---